 AGE RANGE: Don’t let the name fool you!
 The content in this CD is appropriate for both younger and older children and youth.
 K’s and 1’s will need some reading help.

 1) After gathering, divide the students into two teams and give them 1 minute to see who can make the most complete list of all the parts of the Christmas story.

 Review their lists and offer comments.
-Tell them that today we’re going to focus on the appearance of the angel to Mary and to Joseph using Fluffy and God’s Amazing Christmas CD.
-Tell them what sections of the CD they’ll be using.
+Tell them that today we’re going to focus on the appearance of the angel to Mary and to Joseph using Fluffy and God’s Amazing Christmas.
+Tell them what sections of the program they’ll be using.
 (If you’re short on teachers, prepare a worksheet listing the sections you want them to explore, and a question in each they are responsible for answering.)

 Write out these three sentences for all to see: (They are the focus of today’s lesson and don’t have to be answered now.)

 a.
 What’s an angel?

 c.
 What are the “Hopes and Fears of all the years”? …and how are they answered by the birth of Jesus?